Rage of the Gladiator

-Rage of the Gladiator is a WiiWare, 3DS, iOS, and Android game.
+Rage of the Gladiator is a 2010 fighting video game developed and published by American studio Ghostfire Games for the Wii.
+Initially released on the WiiWare service, it was later ported to the Nintendo 3DS, iOS and Android.
 It is the second WiiWare game to use the Wii MotionPlus.
-The gameplay is similar to the gameplay of Punch-Out.
+The gameplay is similar to the gameplay of Punch-Out!!.

-In 2017, it has been reported that the Android version was removed from the Google Play Store for unknown reasons.

 Plot

-The game begins in the arena, but the story is told in cut scenes after boss battles.
-Gracius (the player) is the twin son of the King of Avalance, Marius making him a prince.
+The player controls Gracius, prince of Avalance.
 Avalance is a Greco-Roman style City State, teeming with mythical creatures.
 The King took Gracius's mother, Maia, as a bride by defeating the nearby city of Angalore.
 Gracius was born minutes before his twin brother, Luthor.
 Maia died in child birth, but prayed to the gods for her sons to be blessed with great strength and valor.
 A week prior to the start of the game Gracius and Luthor were made aware of their father's death.
 King Marius had been killed in his sleep, and witnesses claimed Gracius was the murderer.
 Gracius's own soldiers handcuffed him and took him away.
 Luthor told them to stop, but was restrained and ignored.

 It is eventually revealed that Luthor had framed Gracius to take the throne for himself, and Gracius bitterly accepts his own naive nature at not seeing the truth.

-Overview

-Rage of the Gladiator is a fantasy-based first-person perspective fighting game.
-You play the role of Gracius, battling for his life in the arena.

-According to an interview with Joystiq, Ghostfire Games CEO Ed Roman states "The game consists entirely of boss fights.
-After all, boss fights are the most interesting aspects of most video games.
-So we skipped the "fodder" creatures.
-Each boss is essentially a little "puzzle" that you need to figure out how to defeat.
-Some require dexterity, others require memorization, and some require listening to what they're saying very carefully so that you react to their attacks appropriately."